Fiji deports university leader in blow to regional relations

 The professor had vowed to root out corruption since beginning his job two years earlier at the university, which is considered a beacon for regional cooperation.
 Now, he’s at the center of a bitter dispute threatening to tear apart South Pacific regional relationships.

 In his haste to meet the agent’s demands, Ahluwalia, who is diabetic, forgot some of his medicine.
-He and his wife, Sandy Price, also an academic, were driven across the island to the international airport, put in a waiting room and bundled onto a plane just before 10 a.m.
+He and his wife, Sandy Price, a lecturer in nursing and midwifery at Fiji National University, were driven across the island to the international airport, put in a waiting room and bundled onto a plane just before 10 a.m.
 Thursday, with their devices returned to them as they left.
 About 10 hours after they were awakened, they were deported to their home country, Australia.

 “We were in shock.
 We’re still in shock,” Ahluwalia said Friday in a phone interview with The Associated Press from his quarantine hotel in Brisbane.
 “We’re figuring out that whistleblowers aren’t treated well in Fiji.”